The reasoning.json Protocol

 The reasoning.json protocol is entirely free and open-source.
 Anyone can create and publish a reasoning file on their domain.

 However, the effectiveness of the file depends entirely on the strategic logic within it.
 Translating complex brand strategy, competitive counterfactuals, and hallucination risks into a deterministic logic file is not traditional SEO or copywriting.
-It is a new discipline: Brand Reasoning Engineering.
+It is a specialized practice combining brand strategy, prompt engineering, and information architecture: Brand Reasoning Engineering.

 ⚠ Caution